Prosperro-de/mentoring-persistence/HELP.md

 * Create tables: <br>

-Libraries - has id, name, address, customers and books.
+Libraries - id, name, address, customers and books.

-Books - has id, name, genre, author, customer who read the book at the time, isFree field that say if the book is available at the time, time when the book was taken
+Books - id, name, genre, author, customer who read the book at the time, isFree field that say if the book is available at the time, <br> time when the book was taken, quantity of books

-Customers <br> - has id, firstName, lastName, email, address <br>
+Customers - id, firstName, lastName, age, email, address,  <br>

+Feel the tables with some information

 You need to define:
 - what types of relationships requires the database to keep the DB normalized